personam-solis/markdown-docs/PythonReference.md

 <br>

 <u>**Validation**</u>
-This performs a "global" validation on every child created instead if puttting if/else everywhere
+This performs a "global" validation on every instance created instead if puttting if/else everywhere

 ```python
 @dataclass